matter-labs/zksync-web-era-docs/docs/dev/compiler-toolchain/solidity.md

 - `srcmap`
 - `srcmap-runtime`

-See the complete combined JSON data structures in [the zksolc repository](https://github.com/matter-labs/era-compiler-solidity/tree/main/src/solc/combined_json)
+For more information, see the complete combined JSON data structures in [the zksolc repository](https://github.com/matter-labs/era-compiler-solidity/tree/main/src/solc/combined_json).

 #### Free-form output

 This output format is utilized in Yul and LLVM IR compilation modes.
-These modes only support compiling a single file at the moment.
+These modes currently only support compiling a single file.
 Only `--asm` and `--bin` output flags are supported, so this mode can be useful for debugging and prototyping.

 #### CLI reference